aineethitari/unit4_project/README.md

 ## Recommendations
 ### 1. Image Options
-My peer recommended that the website would be better if there is a section for uploading the image of the food giveaways (see figure 2 in [Evidence of Consultation](#appendix)).
+My peer recommended that the website would be better if there is a section for uploading the image of the food giveaways (see figure 3 in [Evidence of Consultation](#appendix)).
 Which I agree to that users might want to see images whent they look through the giveaway options.
 The image could also be used to tell where the giveaway location is.

 ### 2. Order of the post page
-My cl
+My client recommended that the all posts feed page would be better if the most recent post is on the top of the list.
+This would be better when there are a lot of posts and users want to see the most recent post for the recent giveaways.(see figure 2 in [Evidence of Consultation](#appendix))